aejay-m/TVlusion/README.md

-# Hello there
+# TVlusion

-**About this project** : TVlusion is a customers' subscription system school project in my Information Management subject
+My school project in Database Management System (DBMS)

-The **“TVlusion”** application will be able to handle large quantities of information related to customers.
+**TVlusion ** is a customers' subscription system.
+Thus This aplication will be able to handle large quantities of information related to customers subription.

-The purpose of this system is to create a data entry form and manage customers' subscriptions.
-The developer choose a service application form based on the company called Cignal which is a satellite television service provider in the Philippines

-**System description**:
-This system is made by using _JAVA_ and  _MYSQL_ to store customers information and their subscription details.

 ## UI DESIGN